-(1.0) DEFINITIONS.
+(1.0) Rule 5:3 - Definitions.

-- A. "Agricultural burning" means open outdoor fires used in agricultural operations in the growing of crops or raising of fowls or animals, forest management, or range improvement, or used in improvement of land for wildlife and game habitat (Section 39295.6 of the California Health and Safety Code). - B. "Open burning in agricultural operations in the growing of crops or raising of fowls or animals" means: - The burning in the open of materials produced wholly from operations in the growing and harvesting of crops or raising of fowls or animals for the primary purpose of making a profit, or instruction by an educational institution; and - In connection with operations qualifying under subdivision : - The burning of grass and weeds in or adjacent to fields in cultivation or being prepared for cultivation; and - b.
+- (a) "Agricultural burning" means open outdoor fires used in agricultural operations in the growing of crops or raising of fowls or animals, forest management, or range improvement, or used in improvement of land for wildlife and game habitat (Section 39295.6 of the California Health and Safety Code). - (b) "Open burning in agricultural operations in the growing or crops or raising of fowls or animals" means: - 1.
+The burning in the open of materials produced wholly from operations in the growing and harvesting of crops or raising of fowls or animals for the primary purpose of making a profit, or instruction by an educational institution; and - 2.
+In connection with operations qualifying under subdivision 1.: - a.
+The burning of grass and weeds in or adjacent to fields in cultivation or being prepared for cultivation; and - b.
 The burning of material not produced wholly from such operations, but which are intimately related to the growing or harvesting of crops and which are used in the field, except as prohibited by district regulations.
-Examples are fertilizer and empty pesticide sacks or containers, where the sacks or containers are emptied in the field. - C. "Range improvement burning" means the use of open fires to remove vegetation for wildlife, game or livestock habitat or for the initial establishment of an agricultural practice on previously uncultivated land. - D. "Forest management burning" means the use of open fires, as part of a forest management practice, to remove forest debris.
-Forest management practices include timber operations, silvicultural practices or forest protection practices. - E. "Brush treated" means that the material to be burned has been felled, crushed or uprooted with mechanical equipment, or has been desicated with herbicides.
+Examples are fertilizer and empty pesticide sacks or containers, where the sacks or containers are emptied in the field.

-- F. "Timber operations" means cutting or removal, or both, of timber or other forest vegetation. - G. "Silvicultural" means the establishment, development, care and reproduction of stands of timber. - H. "Board" means the State Air Resources Board, or any person authorized to act on its behalf. - I. "Designated agency" means any agency designated by the Board as having authority to issue agricultural burning permits.
-The U. S. Forest Service, and the California Division of Forestry are so designated within their respective areas of jurisdiction. - J. A "no-burn" day means any day on which agricultural burning is prohibited by the Board or the local district. - K. A "permissive-burn" day means any day on which agricultural burning is not prohibited by the Board. - L. "District" means The Lassen County Air Pollution Control District, in the Northeast Plateau Basin. - M. "Approved ignition device" include those instruments or materials that will ignite agricultural waste without the production of black smoke by the ignition device.
-This would include such items as liquid petroleum gas, butane, propane, or diesel oil burners and flame, but does not include the use of tires, tar paper, oil and other similar materials.
+- c.
+"Range improvement burning" means the use of open fires to remove vegetation for wildlife, game or livestock habitat or for the initial establishment of an agricultural practice on previously uncultivated land. - d.
+"Forest management burning" means the use of open fires, as part of a forest management practice, to remove forest debris.
+Forest management practices include timber operations, silvicultural practices or forest protection practices. - e.
+"Brush treated" means that the material to be burned has been felled, crushed or uprooted with mechanical equipment, or has been desicated with herbicides. - f.
+"Timber operations" means cutting or removal, or both, of timber or other forest vegetation. - g.
+"Silvicultural" means the establishment, development, care and reproduction of stands of timber. - h.
+"Board" means the State Air Resources Board, or any person authorized to act on its behalf. - i.
+"Designated agency" means any agency designated by the Board as having authority to issue agricultural burning permits.
+The U.S. Forest Service, and the California Division of Forestry are so designated within their respective areas of jurisdiction. - j.
+A "no-burn" day means any day on which agricultural burning is prohibited by the Board or the local district. - k.
+A "permissive-burn" day means any day on which agricultural burning is not prohibited by the Board. - 1.
+"District" means Modoc County Air Pollution Control District. - m.
+"Approved ignition device" includes those instruments or materials that will ignite agricultural waste without the production of black smoke by the ignition device.
+This would include such items as liquid petroleum gas, butane, propane, or diesel oil burners and flares, but does not include the use of tires, tar paper, oil and other similar material.